-The operator/owner of a vessel used for recreational purposes is required to file a report in writing whenever an accident results in: loss of life or disappearance from a vessel, or an injury which requires medical treatment beyond first aid: or property damage in excess of \$200 or complete loss of the vessel.
-Reports in death and injury cases were the submitted within 100 to the Description of the vessel.
+The operatory owner of a vessel used for recreational purposes is required to file a report in writing whenever an accident results in: loss of life or disappearance from a vessel, or an injury which requires medical treatment beyond first aid: or property damage in excess of \$200 or complete loss of the vessel.
+Reports in death and injury cases must be submitted within 48 hours.
+Reports in other cases must be submitted within 10 days.
+Reports must be submitted to reporting authority in the state where the accident occurred.
+This form is provided to assist the one-partor in filing the required written report.